 If using Lilly insulin, call their helpline, which may be able to connect you to a free clinic or send a free supply of insulin: 833-808-1234

-Call your healthcare provider to see if insulin samples from your diabetes healthcare provider
+Call your healthcare provider to see if you can get insulin samples from them

 Use a pharmacy co-pay coupon to help with out-of-pocket costs – you can typically get these online at the specific insulin’s webpage

 Use over-the-counter regular/NPH insulin (available at Walgreens and CVS and Wal-Mart)